jonnor/machinehearing/europython2021/presentation.md

 Example of an event.
 Clear time-defined sound that we want to count.

-If you cound the activity.
-Then you can estimate how much fermentation activity is going on.
+If you count the plop or bubbling activity then you can estimate how much fermentation is going on.
 Can also be used to estimate alcohol content, though it is not very precise for that.
 It can tell at least whether fermentation has started or not, and roughly how the brew is progressing.